-The Program:The Department of Biological Sciences at the University of Notre Dame is sponsoring a NSF Research Experience for Undergraduates (REU) program during the summer of 2014.
+The Program:The Department of Biological Sciences at the University of Notre Dame will sponsor a NSF Research Experience for Undergraduates (REU) program from May 20 - July 26, 2024 .
 The focal point of the proposed projects is Integrative Cell and Molecular Biology.

 Eligibility:Current freshmen, sophomores, juniors and non-graduating seniors majoring in biological sciences, who are U.S. citizens or permanent residents, are eligible to apply.
 Underrepresented minority students, disabled students, and students from small colleges without graduate biology programs are encouraged to apply.